Search our database of vocational services where students can find opportunities to serve and work while in seminary.

-Global courses are on rolling registration – there are no semesters for Global, any class can be registered for at any time.
+Online courses are on rolling registration – there are no semesters for online education, any class can be registered for at any time.

-All course registrations for Global may be done via Self-Service or by contacting Alice Hathaway.
+All course registrations for online education may be done via Self-Service or by contacting Kelci Rose.

 To reset your password in Canvas follow these directions:

 - Click on “Forgot your password” on the Canvas login page.

 - This will direct to a new window where you will be asked to supply your email address, then click “Request Password.”

 - An email will be sent with a link to reset your password — click this link.